collective/collective.ifttt/docs/Enable_RSS_feed_on_Plone.rst

 *Step 3*

 Configure your collection.
-The configuration explained below will aggregate all available published content.
+The configuration given below will aggregate all available published content.
 This can be tweaked to suit your own requirements.

  1. Update ``Title`` to "Plone Site - RSS feed" or any other suitable name.